lsst-sims/smtn-005/index.rst

 To generate a cloud frame, we take a difference image of a frame with the previous frame, smooth the difference image with a 5 degree FWHM Gaussian kernel, and flag pixels that are 3-sigma above or below the original difference image RMS.

-XXX--insert example images that show the frame, diff, median diff

 Some possible issues with this method: